ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/reference/built-in-page-controls.md

 #### $Now.Nice, $Now.Year

 $Now returns the current date.
-You can call any of the [date methods](http://doc.silverstripe.com/doku.php?id=date) on it.
+You can call any of the methods from the `[api:Date]` class on it.

 #### $Created.Nice, $Created.Ago

 $Created returns the time the page was created, $Created.Ago returns how long ago the page was created.
-You can also call any of the [date methods](http://doc.silverstripe.com/doku.php?id=date) on it
+You can also call any of methods of the `[api:Date]` class on it.

 #### $LastEdited.Nice, $LastEdited.Ago

-$LastEdited returns the time the page was modified, $LastEdited.Ago returns how long ago the page was modified.You can also call any of the [date methods](http://doc.silverstripe.com/doku.php?id=date) on it
+$LastEdited returns the time the page was modified, $LastEdited.Ago returns how long ago the page was modified.You can also call any of methods of the `[api:Date]` class on it.

 ### DataObjectSet Options